Glucocorticoids Are Steroid Hormones That Control Cellular Responses

 Central Nervous System

 Glucocorticoids have profound effects on the central nervous system, influencing mood, cognition, and behavior.
 They can enhance memory consolidation and improve cognitive performance under stressful conditions.
-However, chronic exposure to high levels of glucocorticoids can impair cognitive function, particularly memory and attention.
+That said, chronic exposure to high levels of glucocorticoids can impair cognitive function, particularly memory and attention.
 Glucocorticoids also affect mood, with both excess and deficiency linked to mood disorders such as depression and anxiety.

 Bone Metabolism